Win Tickets To Bellator MMA: A Night of Fights

 Tickets are on sale now through ticketmaster.com and any Ticketmaster outlet, but we want you to win them right here.

-Listen for your chance to call-in all this week with DJ Bigg Man.
+Listen for your chance to call-in all this week with KidFresh.
 When you hear the cue to call, dial (860) 674-9307 and you could win a pair of tickets to see the event!

-Brought to you by Hot 93.7 and Mohegan Sun – Full of Life.
-Discover even more unlimited possibilities at DUO, Mohegan Sun’s new, ultra-hip, high-energy Blackjack lounge, open Fridays and Saturdays